 Removal of excretory products in higher animals

-the blood is able to collect excretory products like urea, nitrogenous materials, carbon dioxide, and water from the cells by simple diffusion.
+in the mechanism of transportation in higher animals, the blood is able to collect excretory products like urea, nitrogenous materials, carbon dioxide, and water from the cells by simple diffusion.
 The waste products are then transported to the various organs like skin, liver, lungs, and kidney from where they are removed from the body.

 Continue reading here